LathikaGS/Ping-Pal2/README.md

-Certainly!
-Here's a template for a GitHub description for PingPal:

----

 # PingPal: Connect, Collaborate, Communicate

 PingPal is a dynamic web application developed with Django and utilizes the built-in SQL database.
 It serves as a versatile platform for seamless collaboration and communication, allowing users to connect, discuss, and share ideas effortlessly.